SNOWPACK PREDICTION CONTEST: MOSS

 Once you make your prediction your name / group name will be added to this page below and you will be able to track and compare your prediction to the live snowpack graph as it grows (or melts) each week of the winter!

-To view the webpage for the Sacajawea SNOTEL station click the picture of the station below:
+To view the webpage for this SNOTEL station click the picture below:

 View the interactive map of SNOTEL stations in the mountains around Bozeman:

 Want to learn more about the connection between mountain snow and water?